Sentovibes/persona-companion-images/README.md

 ## Usage

-These images are automatically downloaded by the Persona Companion app when users first launch the app (release builds only).
-Debug builds include images bundled in the APK.
+These images are automatically downloaded by the Persona Companion app when users first launch the app.

 ## License